NAPLAN – results, reports, performance

 Please note: requests to the test administration authorities for replacement reports should not be made directly by parents.

-From 2023, NAPLAN moved to March.
-State/territory test administration authorities (TAAs) provide individual student reports (ISRs) to schools to distribute to parents/carers, and the timing is to be determined.
+State/territory test administration authorities (TAAs) provide individual student reports (ISRs) to schools to distribute to parents/carers.
+The timing may vary between states and territories.

 The same report format is used for every student in Australia.
 The school will notify you when the reports are being sent home.
-If your child sits the tests and you do not receive a report, you should contact the school.
+If your child sat the tests and you did not receive a report, you should contact the school.
 Individual student results are strictly confidential.

 ACARA does not publish answers to recent NAPLAN test questions.
-Due to the nature of tailored testing, students see different questions based on how they perform in the test and as such there is no single version of the test that is available to be shared.
+Due to the nature of tailored testing, students see different questions based on how they perform in the test.
+As such there is no single version of the test that is available to be shared.

-Students and parents may use individual results to discuss students’ strengths and areas for improvement with teachers.
+Students and parents/carers may use individual results to discuss students’ strengths and areas for improvement with teachers.

 Teachers use results to help them identify students who require greater challenges or extra support.